drio/restic-reolink/README.md

 One to start the backups against B2 and another one to clean local files (they take a lot of space).
 Update the `cron-backup` and `cron-clean` targets to trigger the cron jobs at your desired times.

+Open a ticket if you have questions.
+PRs always welcome.